 By 2023, the PCIC will have insured and protected the livelihood of the broadest number of subsistence farmers and fisherfolk while ensuring its institutional viability and sustainability.

 PCIC’s core values guide all our decisions and actions.
 These values are:

 Dependability.
 We provide prompt and adequate service where and when we are needed.

 Integrity.
-We provide the quantity and quality of service that we have agreed with and committed to our stakeholders.
+We provide the quantity and quality of service that we have agreed with and are committed to our stakeholders.

 Partnership.
 We engage our stakeholders in improving the way we serve our stakeholders.

 The native shield and the symbolic crop are both executed in varying but striking shades of vibrant green – the traditional color of life, hope and prosperity.
-Taken as a whole, the PCIC symbol aptly embodies the protective nature and social commitment of the Philippine Crop Insurance Corporation.|
+Taken as a whole, the symbol aptly embodies PCIC’s protective nature and social commitment, as the farmer’s dependable partner.